Online Life Groups & Courses

 More Info

-New Horizons is an online support life group for those re-entering communities after incarceration, or other life challenges.
-The group provides a safe and non-judgemental space where members can connect, share their experiences, and receive support and encouragement from others who understand their journey.
+re-entering communities after incarceration or other life challenges.
+The group provides a safe and non-judgmental space where members can connect, share their experiences, and receive support and encouragement from others who understand their journey.
+We also offer and encourage you to take our 15-week Get Out For Good course that you can enroll in today.
+This course gives practical, biblical guidance and advice for released inmates and their families.

 More Info